Mihairz/stuap/README.md

 - Contact details of the secretariat and libraries
 - Contact details of other students and administrators

+Frontend was made using HTML, CSS, JavaScript, Handlebars and Bootstrap.
+Backend was made with NodeJS.

 You can find some screenshots attached below:

 Homepage: